Last updated: 6 May 2021

 We understand people having to self-isolate may have concerns about whether they will get paid while they are away from work.
 Here is the government advice on what you need to discuss with your employer.
 Statutory sick pay and other financial support is available.

 Job retention scheme update

-The government has announced that the job retention scheme will continue until the end of October 2020.
+The Government has announced that the job retention scheme will continue until 30 April 2021.

 For more information visit GOV.UK.

 If you receive Tax Credits and are unable to work your normal hours due to Coronavirus you don’t need to tell HMRC about changes to your working hours until eight weeks after the Job Retention Scheme closes at the end of April 2021.

 You will have to tell HMRC if you have any permanent changes - for example if: